onsotiL/Pewlett-Hackard-Analysis/README.md

 The analysis demonstrated that a massive number of employers are due for retirement across all departments

 #### Employees retiring by job titles
-The table below shows the number of employees retiring according to their job title is
+The table below shows the number of employees retiring according to their job title

 ![image](https://user-images.githubusercontent.com/90416094/142129919-2aa323d1-5094-41c4-8472-9f3cab02dd2d.png)